gitzhou/bsv-tx-maker/README.md

 **Under my personal test, it's OK when count of address is not more than 1000.**

+**Don't change the OP_RETURN message, it will affect the transaction fee which will cause un-spendable UTXO**

 Send transactions to `1000` address will cost about `0.009` BSV, FYI.

 # Transactions made by this tool